dauwhe/html-first/README.md

 5. Web publications everywhere.
 HTML and CSS can express most of the world’s scripts and languages.

 6. Progressive enhancement.
-A user agent unfamiliar with web publications would have no idea what to do with a JSON file.
-But a user can point their browser at an HTML file, and the browser can render it.
+Basing web publications on ```nav``` allows existing user agents to make web publications functional, and provides an easy path from existing content which has tables of contents (for example, all the EPUB3s in the world).
+A user can point their browser at an HTML file, and the browser can render it.
 Even if no new features of web publications are implemented in that browser, or shimmed, the user can read the publication.